|Bicycling Street Smarts|

 A white headlight identifies the front of all vehicles.
 A bicycle is always required by law to have a headlight at night.
 A front reflector, such as those sold on new bicycles, is not sufficient.

 A red taillight may be required, though sometimes a rear reflector is permitted as a substitute.
-It's a good idea to use both a taillight and rear reflector.
+It's a good idea to use both.

 Three major types of lights are available for bicycles: small battery lights, generator systems and high-powered battery systems.
 Choose your lights depending on where you ride.

 Small battery lights are most useful for riding under streetlights.
-Aim the headlight level, so it looks as bright as possible to people ahead of you.
-Rechargeable batteries will cut the cost of operating small battery lights.
-Hardware stores and electronics stores sell these batteries and chargers.
+Aim this kind of headlight level, so it looks as bright as possible to people ahead of you.
+Or a light mounted on your helmet can be aimed as you choose, by a turn of the head.
+With the increasing use of light-emitting diodes (LEDs) in bicycle lights, battery life has become less of an issue, but if you find yourself replacing batteries frequently, rechargeable batteries will cut costs.
+Hardware stores and electronics stores sell these batteries and chargers; many newer lights are sold with them.

 Unlike small battery lights, a good generator system is bright enough to light your way on dark roads.
 It's the best choice for long-distance touring, since you may not be able to buy or recharge batteries.
 Most generator systems go dark when you stop riding; a disadvantage in stop-and-go city riding.
-Some generator systems have a battery backup that keeps them lighted when you stop.
+Some generator systems have a backup power source that keeps them lighted when you stop.
+A generator built into the bicycle’s front hub is more reliable and efficient than one that rolls on the tire.

 High-powered battery lights are brightest of all.
 They're best for night riding under demanding conditions: on dark roads or off-road.
-They're more expensive and heavier than other bicycle lights, and they need recharging frequently.
+They're more expensive than other bicycle lights, and they may need recharging frequently.

-When riding at night, carry spare bulbs and batteries for your lights.
-It's also a good idea to carry a small battery light as a spare to get you home in case your main lighting system fails.
+When riding at night, it’s a good idea to carry spare batteries for your lights, and spare bulbs for incandescent lights.
+It’s also a good idea to carry a small battery light as a spare to get you home in case your main lighting system fails.

 Don't consider front and side reflectors to be a substitute for a headlight.
 Pedestrians stepping off the sidewalk in front of you have no headlights and won't see your reflectors.
 Motorists pulling out of side streets ahead of you also won't see your reflectors, because these cars' headlights throw their beam straight ahead - across the road in front of you.

-Test your nighttime equipment: Have someone ride your bike past you at night and check to see how well your systems work.
+Test your nighttime equipment: Have someone ride your bike past you at night, and also observe it from a motor vehicle to see how well your lights and reflectors work.

-When riding at night, you can't see drivers inside their cars to make eye contact, but you can flash your headlight at them by twitching the handlebars.
+When riding at night, you can't see drivers inside their cars to make eye contact, but you can flash your headlight at them by twitching the handlebars or turning your head with a helmet-mounted light.
 Flash your headlight when you need to get the attention of a driver pulling out of a side street.

 In some cities, the risk of theft and physical attack at night in dark, empty places like parks, pedestrian overpasses and industrial areas is generally greater than the risk of crashes on streets in residential and business districts with a reasonable amount of traffic.
 Choose routes accordingly.